emberjs/guides/source/localizable/tutorial/simple-component.md

 });
 ```

-Now when we click the image or the `View Larger` link in our browser, we  see our image show larger,
+Now when we click the image or the `View Larger` link in our browser, we  see our image show larger.
-or when we click the enlarged image we again see it smaller.
+When we click the enlarged image we again see it smaller.

 ![rental listing with expand](../../images/simple-component/styled-rental-listings.png)